 Departure for Delhi.
 Arrival at the hotel, accommodation in the rooms.
 Dinner and overnight.

-Breakfast at the hotel and day at leisure until transfer to the airport for return flights.
+Breakfast at the hotel and free day until transfer to the airport for return flights.

 OR OPTIONAL EXTENSION